grounzero/graphql-sourcegen/README.md

 - For deep nesting, consider using fragment spreads instead of inline selections
 - Use the @skip or @include directives to conditionally include fields

-#### Circular References
+#### Custom Scalar Type Conflicts

 If you have conflicts with custom scalar mappings:

-Ensure consistent scalar definitions across schema files Provide explicit mappings for all custom scalars
+- Ensure consistent scalar definitions across schema files
+- Provide explicit mappings for all custom scalars
-Use domain-specific C# types for clarity
+- Use domain-specific C# types for clarity

 ## Contributing